oscar-foxtrot/prac-io-0/assignment-2/README.md

-Made by Fostenko O. A., Buzin N. I., Lopukhov S. A., CMC MSU, Moscow, 2023
+Created by Fostenko O. A., Buzin N. I., Lopukhov S. A., CMC MSU, Moscow, 2023